Serb Volunteer Guard: History and organization

-The Serb Volunteer Guard set up their headquarters and training camp in a former military facility in Erdut.
+The SDG set up their headquarters and training camp in a former military facility in Erdut.
 It saw action from mid-1991 to late 1995, initially in the Vukovar region of Croatia.
-It was supplied and equipped from the reserves of the Serbian police force during the War in Croatia and Bosnia.
+It was supplied and equipped from the reserves of the Serbian police force during the Yugoslav Wars in Bosnia and Croatia.

-War in Croatia (1991) & Bosnia-Herzegovina (1992)

-After war broke out in the former Yugoslav republic of Croatia in the fall of 1991 and in Bosnia in April 1992, Arkan and his units moved to attack different territories in these countries.
-In Croatia, the Tigers fought in various locales in Eastern Slavonia.
+After the war broke out in the former Yugoslav Republic of Croatia in the autumn of 1991 and in the Republic of Bosnia and Herzegovina in April 1992, Arkan and his units moved to attack different territories in these countries.
+In Croatia, Arkan's Tigers fought in various locales in Eastern Slavonia.